valtimo-platform/valtimo-documentation/reference/modules/form-flow.md

 documentation (https://spring.getdocs.org/en-US/spring-framework-docs/docs/spring-core/expressions/expressions-language-ref.html).

-All expressions passed as an argument to `parseExpression(...)` on this page can also be set in the form flow definition between `${}` function can be set in the form flow definition with ${ }.
+All expressions passed as an argument to `parseExpression(...)` on this page can also be set in the form flow definition between `${}`
 So for example if you read parseExpression("1 + 1") then in the form flow definition you would enter ${1 + 1}.

 ### Form flow SpEL beans